zpgallegos/zavant/v2/docs/migration-roadmap.md

 - Generalize storage behavior into protocols and portable artifact references.
 Established in ADR 0008.
 - Back the established persistence state machines with conditionally written S3 objects.
 Established in ADR 0009.
 - Compose the same daily coordinator at a cached Lambda application boundary.
 Established in ADR 0009.
-- Define the acquisition bucket as code.
-Established in ADR 0010; deployment remains operator-controlled.
+- Define and deploy the acquisition bucket as code.
+Established in ADR 0010.
-- Define the Lambda execution role with prefix-scoped S3 access.
-Established in ADR 0011; deployment remains operator-controlled.
+- Define and deploy the Lambda execution role with prefix-scoped S3 access.
+Established in ADR 0011.
-- Package and define a manually invokable Lambda plus log retention.
-Established in ADR 0012; deployment remains operator-controlled.
+- Package and deploy a manually invokable Lambda plus log retention.
+Established in ADR 0012.
 - Reconcile historical seasons from a local CLI against local or S3 storage.
 Established in ADR 0013.
 - Define EventBridge scheduling as code.
-Established in ADR 0014; deployment remains operator-controlled.
+The direct Lambda target from ADR 0014 is superseded by the workflow-owned Step Functions schedule in ADR 0017; the one-time CloudFormation ownership migration remains operator-controlled.
 - Add alarms and a failed-event destination, then verify the first scheduled invocation.

 Local exit demo established: bootstrap one daily run, acquire eligible schedule games, replay an MLB correction into a new revision, rerun safely, and inspect the schedule, correction, watermark, and coordinator manifests.

-Cloud exit demo: deploy the infrastructure, run the Lambda workflow through S3, rerun it safely, and inspect CloudWatch status plus S3 evidence and watermarks.
+Cloud exit demo: deploy the infrastructure, run the Step Functions workflow through S3, rerun it safely, and inspect CloudWatch status plus S3 evidence and watermarks.

 ## 2. Analytical storage

-- Define versioned tabular contracts for games, teams, players, plays, events, runners, and box scores.
+- Define versioned tabular contracts.
+All 25 game, play/event, runner/fielding,
+  player, and boxscore contracts are established in ADR 0015.
 - Replace mutation-heavy generic flattening with explicit mappings for durable fields.
-- Publish Parquet atomically and design a correction/backfill strategy.
+Established for the complete local game projection.
+- Publish local Parquet atomically with current-revision provenance.
+Established for inspection runs.
+Production Glue reconciliation, Iceberg v2 natural-key merges, a completion registry, and a queryable current-revision mapping are implemented in ADR 0016.
+The first production job completed successfully and its Iceberg tables are queryable in Athena.
-- Add schema-drift reports, uniqueness checks, referential checks, and source-to-output reconciliation.
+- Add schema-drift reports, cross-game uniqueness checks, production referential checks, and source-to-output reconciliation.
+Per-game contracts, uniqueness, extension relationships, and event-family counts are established.

-Exit demo: convert one raw game into validated Parquet and query every dataset locally.
+Local projection demo established: project every current local game revision into all planned analytical datasets, validate their relationships, and inspect explicit schemas, row counts, event-family counts, and sample rows.

+Production exit demo: deploy the analytical stack, project current S3 revisions, query all Iceberg tables in Athena, rerun with zero pending revisions, then land a correction and observe one revision reconcile safely.

 ## 3. Transformation